Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

-The reduction algorithm, \cref{alg:reduction}, can be used un-modified to compute persistent homology.
-All that is necessary is a little more nuance in its interpretation.
-Recall that the chain complex $C_k(\calX)$ has as a basis all $k$-cells in $\calX$.
-Henceforth, we will assume that this basis is ordered by the order of appearance of cells in the filtration, and that the boundary matrices $\partial_k$ are given in this basis (i.e. the first column corresponds to the first $k$ cell, and the first row corresponds to the first $k-1$ cell in the filtration).

-The key observation is that because the reduction of column $j$ only looks to the left for pivots, the reduction for the first $j$ columns for $\partial_k^j$ and $\partial_k^{j_2}$, $j < j_2$ will proceed in exactly the same manner.
-This means that instead of computing a homology revealing basis for each filtration parameter and examining the maps on homology induced by inclusion we can simply run the reduction algorithm once for the final cell complex $\calX_n$, and add an additional layer of analysis to the discussion in \cref{sec:reduction_alg}.

-Suppose we have performed the reduction algorithm $\partial_k U_k = R_k$, $k=0,1,\dots$ for $\calX_n$.
-Recall that if a column $j$ of $R_k$ is zero, then the $j$th column of $U_k$ gives a cycle in $C_k(\calX_n)$, and if $j$ appears as a pivot in $R_{k+1}$, then that cycle is a boundary, so the index set $\calI_k$ for the homology revealing basis is found by identifying the zero columns of $R_k$ that do not appear as pivot indices in $R_{k+1}$, following \cref{alg:basis_extraction}.
-However, if the reduction had been performed when column $j$ was first added, no corresponding pivot column in $R_{k+1}$ would yet be added, so the column would generate homology (causing a birth at the filtration parameter for column $j$).
-Finally, at some filtration parameter a column would be added to $\partial_{k+1}$ producing a pivot in row $j$, killing that homology class.
-If no such column ever appears in $\partial_{k+1}$, the homology class will be present in the final complex $\calX_n$, and the corresponding death will be at $\infty$.

-The reason why the induced maps never need to be explicitly computed can be seen in the following proposition \begin{proposition} Let $(U_k^i, \calI_k^i)$ and $(U_k^j, \calI_k^j)$ be homology revealing bases for a filtration $X_i \subseteq X_j$ computed using the ordered cell basis and the reduction algorithm.
+The reason why the induced maps never need to be explicitly computed in the reduction algorithm applied to filtered cell complexes as in \cite{ZCComputingPH2005} can be seen in the following proposition \begin{proposition} Let $(U_k^i, \calI_k^i)$ and $(U_k^j, \calI_k^j)$ be homology revealing bases for a filtration $X_i \subseteq X_j$ computed using the ordered cell basis and the reduction algorithm.
 Then the induced map on homology $H_k(X_i) \to H_k(X_j)$ from inclusion either (a) sends a basis element $[x] \in H_k(X_i)$ to $[0]$, or (b) sends a basis element $[x]\in H_k(X_i)$ to exactly one other basis element $[x'] \in H_k(X_j)$.
 Furthermore, in case (b), the chain map sends the preferred representative of $[x]$ to the preferred representative of $[x']$. \end{proposition} \begin{proof} Let $x$ be a preferred representative for $[x]\in H_k(\calX_i)$.
 Note that because the reduction algorithm will produce the same result for the first $n_i$ columns of $\partial_k$, the inclusion map $C_k(\calX_i) \to C_k(\calX_j)$ has the form